vegaprotocol/specs/glossaries/distributed-ledger-glossary.md

 ## ABI

 Application Binary Interface - A JSON representation list of a smart contract's functions and arguments.
-It is used by wallets or clients to produce a transaction that interacts with a contract that exists on the the Ethereum chain - mapping function calls and parameters in to a bytecode form that [EVM](#evm) will execute.
+It is used by wallets or clients to produce a transaction that interacts with a contract that exists on the the Ethereum chain - mapping function calls and parameters in to a bytecode form that the [EVM](#evm) will execute.

 ## Algorithm